kevintuhumury/dashing-fitbit/README.md

 Fitbit widget for [Dashing](http://shopify.github.com/dashing), which uses the [Fitgem](https://github.com/whazzmaster/fitgem) gem to retrieve information from the [Fitbit API](https://dev.fitbit.com/).
 It displays today's steps (with the percentage of today's goal), the lifetime (total) steps, today's distance (with the percentage of today's goal), the lifetime (total) distance, today's calories burned (with the percentage of today's goal) and the active minutes (with the percentage of today's goal) of the day.

 Each view which has a goal and thus a percentage, shows the progress in a graph.
 These graphs and it's icon will change color depending on which percentage you've reached.

+Instead of the animated (rotating) views, there also is a non-animated feature, which shows all statistics nicely fitted into a single view.
+To use it, you'll need to configure the widget correctly.
+For more information about the configuration of this widget, see [below](https://github.com/kevintuhumury/dashing-fitbit#configuration).
 For an explanation about the colors, see the [color legend](https://github.com/kevintuhumury/dashing-fitbit#color-legend).
-An example of some of the variations (views) can be viewed [below](https://github.com/kevintuhumury/dashing-fitbit#preview)
+An example of all the variations (views) can also be viewed [below](https://github.com/kevintuhumury/dashing-fitbit#preview).

 ### Fitbit leaderboard